 - Slowly add in the zinc oxide stirring continuously until well mixed.
 IMPORTANT NOTE: Zinc oxide can be harmful to the lungs if the tiny particles are inhaled so always wear a mask to protect yourself!!

-- Cover and store in a cool, dark place, or refrigerate when possible.
+- Cover and store in a cool, dark place, or refrigerate.

 Tip: This sunscreen will liquify in the heat, but is still fine to use.
 Simply apply like an oil if it melts.
-I recommend keeping the sunscreen in your bag and out of direct sunlight to best preserve its healing properties, and to refrigerate when not using.
+I recommend keeping the sunscreen in your bag and out of direct sunlight to best preserve its healing properties, or to refrigerate when not using.
+Simply remove from the refrigerator an hour before use for easier application.

 Not up to making your own?
 Here are a few safe options!
-Notice how every ingredient is recognizable and there are less than 10 ;)
+Notice how every ingredient is recognizable and there are less than 10 ingredients total.

 - All Good